Develop5/PlaywrightDemo/README.md

 - [ ] Section 12: The Playground - Automating all the things
         Chapter 99.
 Refreshing our page mid test - Leveraging our URL assertion - part 1

-        When refreshing a page, data is not saved.
-This section resolves it.
+    When refreshing a page, data is not saved. **Corrected**: This section checks it.
     &nbsp;
     Time:
 &nbsp;